-RSX-110 Is a Real Time Operating System for the PDF-11/45, that is philosophically similar to RSX-15 with the addition of: Fixed and/or dynamic partitioning, re-rntrant libraries, output specifies.
+RSX-110 Is a Real Time Operating System for the PDP-11/45, that is philosophically similar to RSX-15 with the addition of: Fixed and/or dynamic cartitioning, re-intrant libraries, output shooling.
 Checkpointing, and run-time Partition selection.
-A major difference from RSX-15 is the use of "Event Fiags" instead of "Event Variables", and the ability to WAITFOR a logical combination of events.
+A major difference from RSX-15 is that use of "Event Fiags" instead of "Event Variables", and the ability to WAITFOR a logical combination of events.